maritimeconnectivity/g1128-msr-service-specification/service-specification.md

-The ***LedgerRequestStatusInterface*** interface allows service providers to communicate with the global MSR ledger service, if that is available, in order to request an update on the global registration status of a registered service Instance.
+The ***LedgerRequestStatusInterface*** interface allows service providers to communicate with the global MSR ledger service, if that is available, in order to request an update on the global registration status of a registered service instance.
 A Service provider should only be allowed to alter data related to the services it provides.
 MSR administrator users however, are allowed to perform any data modifications.